-The research lines on Network-based Authorization (Trust plane) and eSIM for Network-based authentication (Identity plane) are both supported by the usage of eSIM.
-SIM- and eSIM-based communications are areas specified under GSMA's scope.
+The research lines on Network-based Authorization (Trust plane) and SIM for Network-based authentication (Identity plane) are both supported by the usage of cellular networks and SIMbased processes.
+SIM-based6 communications are areas specified under GSMA's scope.
 GSMA is one of the main engaged SDOs, for which further detail is presented under section 3.3.
-The research lines on Remote Attestation (Trust plane) of devices leveraging different hardware-based RoT approaches (eSIM or cryptochip) is relevant to multiple identified SDOs.
+The research lines on Remote Attestation (Trust plane) of devices leveraging different hardwarebased RoT approaches (SIM or cryptochip) is relevant to multiple identified SDOs.
 The first one is IETF, in its RATS WG; IETF is also one of the main engaged SDOs, and thus will be presented in more detail in section 3.2.
 Remote Attestation is also addressed within the Trusted Computing Group (TCG).
-TCG is aimed at enabling secure computing, such as protection of business-critical data and systems, secure authentication and protection of user identities, or the establishment of machine identity and network integrity.
+TCG is aimed at enabling secure computing, such as protection of business-critical data and systems, secure authentication and protection of user identifies, or the establishment of machine identity and network integrity.
 Similarly to other SDOs, its work is organized per WG, e.g., Attestation, Cloud, Cyber Resilient Technologies or DICE.
 The Remote Attestation work has relevant links to the TCG DICE WG.
 DICE addresses new approaches for enhancing security and privacy with minimal silicon requirements, where TPMs or similar silicon-based capabilities may or may not be present.
-The Attestation WG is partially related, with the important constraint being the assumption of the presence of a TPM in the supported systems or components.
+The Attestation WG is partially related, with an important constraint being the assumption of the presence of a TPM in the supported systems or components - which is incompatible with ARCADIAN-IoT targets for enabling remote attestation with minimal or no security-related hardware.